Aaliyah: Relationship with R. Kelly

 Aaliyah was known to avoid answering questions about Kelly after the professional split.
-During an interview with Christopher John Farley, she was asked whether she was still in contact with him and would ever work with him again.
-Farley said Aaliyah responded with a "firm, frosty 'no to both questions.
-Vibe magazine said Aaliyah changed the subject anytime "you bring up the marriage with her".
-A spokeswoman for Aaliyah said in 2000 that when "R. Kelly comes up, she doesn't even speak his name, and nobody's allowed to ask about it at all."
-Kelly later said that Aaliyah had opportunities to address their relationship after they separated professionally but chose not to.
-In 2019, Damon Dash revealed to Hip Hop Motivation that Aaliyah did not even speak of her relationship with Kelly in private; he tried multiple times to discuss it with her, but she would only say that Kelly was a "bad man".
-Dash said he was unable to watch Surviving R. Kelly because its interviews with visibly traumatized girls struggling to discuss their encounters with Kelly reminded him of how Aaliyah behaved when trying to recount her relationship with Kelly.
+During an interview with Time's Christopher John Farley, she was asked whether she was still in contact with him and would ever work with him again.
+Farley said that she responded with a "firm, frosty 'no to both questions.
+Vibe magazine said that she changed the subject any time someone "bring[s] up the marriage with her".
+A spokeswoman for her said in 2000 that when "R. Kelly comes up, she doesn't even speak his name, and nobody's allowed to ask about it at all."
+Kelly later said that she had had opportunities to address their relationship after they separated professionally, but chose not to pursue them.
+In 2019, Damon Dash revealed to Hip Hop Motivation that she did not even speak of her relationship with Kelly in private; that he tried multiple times to discuss it with her, but she would only say that Kelly was a "bad man".
+Dash said that he was unable to watch Surviving R. Kelly because its interviews with visibly traumatized girls struggling to discuss their encounters with Kelly reminded him of how Aaliyah had behaved when trying to recount her relationship with Kelly.
 Dash later appeared in Surviving R. Kelly, Part II in 2020.

 Other allegations were made about Kelly regarding underage girls in the years after Aaliyah's death, and their marriage was used as an example of his involvement with them.
 He has refused to discuss his relationship with her, citing her death.
 "Out of respect for her, and her mom and her dad, I will not discuss Aaliyah.
 That was a whole other situation, a whole other time, it was a whole other thing, and I'm sure that people also know that."
-In 2016, Kelly said that he was as in love with Aaliyah as he was with "anybody else."
-Aaliyah's mother, Diane Haughton, reflected that everything "that went wrong in her life" began with her relationship with Kelly.
+In 2016, Kelly said that he was as in love with her as he was with "anybody else."
+Her mother, Diane Haughton, claimed that everything "that went wrong in her life" began with her relationship with Kelly.

-After the documentary Surviving R. Kelly aired in January 2019, pressure from the public using the Mute R. Kelly hashtag escalated and RCA Records dropped Kelly from the label.
+After Surviving R. Kelly aired in January 2019, pressure from the public using the Mute R. Kelly hashtag escalated, and RCA Records dropped Kelly from the label.
 In February 2019, Kelly was indicted on ten counts of aggravated criminal sexual abuse.
 In July 2019, he was arrested on federal charges of sex crimes, human trafficking, child pornography, racketeering, and obstruction of justice.
 When his trial began in August 2021, Kelly faced 22 federal criminal charges that involved allegedly abusing 11 girls and women between 1994 and 2018.
 Aaliyah's illegal marriage to Kelly was heavily featured in the court case.
 On September 27, 2021, a federal court jury found Kelly guilty of nine counts including racketeering, sexual exploitation of a child, kidnapping, bribery, sex trafficking, and a violation of the Mann Act.
 The judge ordered that Kelly remain in custody pending sentencing, which was set for May 4, 2022.
 On June 29, 2022, Kelly was sentenced to 30 years in prison.